 You need to know, for example:

-- How data can be gathered and re-entered to the system when some of the processes become manual
+• How data can be gathered and re-entered into the system when some of the processes become manual

 Such an analysis will create a foundation for your disaster recovery plan, and it will be useful for other criteria in your DR matrix, including solutions and testing.